dargmuesli/nuxt-cookie-control/README.md

 // isIframeBlocked: {
 //   initialState: false
 // },

+// Switch to toggle the modal being shown right away, requiring a user's decision.
+isModalForced: false,

 // The domain to set cookies on.
 // This is useful in case you have subdomains (shop.yourdomain.com)